Kihumba/private-/lv/D1-Php/07 - Working with Databases/README.md

-# Module 7:  Working with Databases
+# Outcome 7 -  Working with Databases

 ## Skill Description
 A person with this skill can connect to and manipulate databases in PHP to create complex and useful applications.